 As soon as the motorcar became common, the pedestrian scale of the railroad neighbourhoods disappeared, and with it, most of its individuality and charm.
 The suburb ceased to be a neighbourhood unit: it became a suffused low density mass.
 But the motorcar had done something more than destroy the pedestrian scale, it either doubled the number of cars needed per family, or it turned the suburban wife into a full time chauffeur.

-Lewis Mumford, urban historian
+—Lewis Mumford, urban historian

-The City in History, 1961
+The City in History, 1961 |

 Pocket Neighborhood Codes

 Pocket Neighborhoods are allowed to happen, or not, by the zoning codes that regulate development.
 Unfortunately, zoning regulations in many jurisdictions in America date back to the 1950s and 60s when suburban standards for single-family homes were the norm.
 Pocket neighborhoods may not fit these narrow prescriptions in a number of ways, making them difficult to develop.

+In the 1990s and 2000s, "Cottage Housing" codes were developed to offer incentives for increased housing diversity and affordability, primarily for one- and two-person houslds and directed toward small infill sites of an acre or less.
 Many towns and cities, however, are writing new codes to accommodate a wider choice of housing options, including pocket neighborhoods.

-Another useful site to go to for further information is The Housing Partnership.
+The Municipal Research and Services Center in Washington State has compiled links to several cities that have adopted cottage courtyard codes, as well as a synopsis of ‘cottage housing’ and related articles.
+Another source for further information is The Housing Partnership.
 In 2001, after the success of early cottage courtyard developments in the Puget Sound Region, they wrote “Cottage Housing in Your Community”, a guide to drafting cottage housing ordinances that provide general considerations and parameters for such codes.

 If your city or town has a pocket neighborhood, cottage housing or innovative housing ordinance, we’d like to know about it.
 Please write us.